Doctors Note Logo

 • Major medical organizations do not consider vasectomy a risk factor for prostate cancer.

 That said, prostate health is important for all men, especially over 40.
-If you're experiencing any symptoms or have concerns about your prostate health, you can use a free Prostate Cancer symptom checker to assess your risk and determine if you should speak with a doctor.
+If you're experiencing any unusual symptoms — urinary changes, pelvic discomfort, or other health concerns — you can check your symptoms with a free AI symptom checker to understand what might be happening and whether you should speak with a doctor.

 If you have urinary changes, pelvic discomfort, or other concerning symptoms, speak to a doctor.